bcgov/forestry-digital-services/collections/_applications/system.md

 A design system is a collection of guidelines, standards, and reusable components.
 It serves to ensure a website or application (or a collection of related websites or applications, like FDS) is cohesive and easy to use.

-The design system is being used on all the modernized applications.
+The design system is being used on all the applications FDS is modernizing.

 FDS’s system meets the [Web Content Accessibility Guidelines (WCAG) double A standard](https://www.w3.org/WAI/WCAG2AA-Conformance).
 This is the international standard for accessible websites and application interfaces.